TVM: PV, FV, payment, rate & periods

 References used for the calculation method and definitions.
 Links open in a new tab when available.

-CFA Institute educational material on TVM fundamentals including present value, future value, annuities, and the relationship between interest rates and cash flows.
+CFA Institute refresher on present value, future value, annuities, and the relationship between nominal rates and payment periods.

 Financial Estimation Note